iamVP7/mozwebext_book/manuscript/Motivational_tab.md

   }
 ```

-In the chrome_url_overrides defintion, the value of *newtab* is "my-new-tab.html", which is defined by us.
+In the chrome_url_overrides definition, the value of *newtab* is "my-new-tab.html", which is defined by us.
 We can define what pages we want.

 ### Our Basic HTML Page